This drug is used to treat specific types of seizures, bipolar disorder and also prevent migraine headaches.

 Limit your alcohol usage since it increases your chances of developing blurred vision, dizziness, or drowsiness.
 It may also cause a loss of alertness.

-This drug’s adverse effects are more severe in older adults and children (younger than 6 years).
+This drug’s adverse effects are more severe in children (younger than 6 years).

 Use of this medication should be avoided during pregnancy or breastfeeding